giantswarm/docs/src/content/advanced/high-availability/control-plane/index.md

 ```

 Once that is done, the operators will reconcile the desired state and create the
-additional master nodes.
+additional control plane nodes.

 ## Technical details

-### Why three master nodes
+### Why three control plane nodes

-At Giant Swarm we operate "stacked" clusters where etcd nodes run on the same machines
+At Giant Swarm we operate "stacked" clusters where etcd replicas run on the same machines
-as the Kubernetes master nodes.
-Each master node runs control plane components and a member of
+as the Kubernetes control plane nodes.
+Each control plane node runs control plane components and a member of
 an etcd cluster.

 In order to achieve high availability in an etcd cluster, a quorum (majority of members) is
 needed.
 With three members, one member is allowed to become dysfunctional at any time, e. g.
 through a machine failure or availability zone outage.

-The number of three masters running three etcd members is a good balance between resilience
+The number of three control plane nodes running three etcd members is a good balance between resilience
 and cost.
-While it would be technically possible to run five or more master nodes, this
+While it would be technically possible to run five or more control plane nodes, this
 is not currently supported with Giant Swarm workload clusters.

 ## Limitations